mindymallory/PriceAnalysis/docs/09-ForecastingUseof.md

 While the Residual component tends to dominate the variation in the Feed and Residual category, the USDA does publish statistics related to numbers of cattle, hogs, and poultry.
 Major changes in livestock numbers produce a detectable impact in the Feed and Residual use category, to it is worthwhile knowing where to find these estimates.

 The USDA releases a monthly [Cattle on Feed](http://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1020) report.
-Tracking this report gives a sence of trends in beef cattle herd size and production.
+Tracking this report gives a sense of trends in beef cattle herd size and production.
 Similarly, the [Hogs and Pigs](http://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1086) report is released quarterly and provides inventory estimates.
 The [Poultry Slaughter](https://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1131) report contains the number of head and live weight of chickens, turkeys, ducks and other poultry slaughtered under Federal inspection.

 ## Readings